Why Do Some Kids Have Trouble Learning?

 The good news is that since they are 'system learners', we are able to use this method when there is a system involved.

-Teaching students how to read and to increase fluency is done by using decode words lists and highlighters. eg., it, bit, fit, outfit, rabbit.
+Reading: Teaching students how to read and to increase fluency is done by using decode words lists and highlighters.
+Students look for the smaller sound units within a word. eg., it, bit, fit, outfit, rabbit.

 3. Use a Learning Tool